Latte factor: Scam or symbol of overspending?

 Why then does Helaine Olen slam the latte factor in her book Pound Foolish: Exposing the Dark Side of the Personal Finance Industry?

 I can’t imagine that Olen would disagree many little expenditures can add up to big amounts.
-Most people spend hundreds of dollars a month on junk they don’t need and does nothing to improve their finances.
+Most people spend hundreds of dollars a month on junk they don’t need and do nothing to improve their finances.

 I like that Olen tackles financial “gurus” like Suze Orman, who I have little regard for, as well as Dave Ramsay and David Bach.

-In her chapter 3, The Latte is a Lie, Olen takes shots at these writers, objecting that they sell products (a conflict of interest, I agree) and sometimes dispense questionable advice.
+In chapter 3, The Latte is a Lie, Olen takes shots at these writers, objecting that they sell products (a conflict of interest, I agree) and sometimes dispense questionable advice.
 I’ve read the material of both Daves and disagree occasionally, but their advice generally would improve anyone’s finances.
 It should help you avoid the classic money mistakes that see most people falling short of achieving their financial and retirement goals.

 Is the cost of a daily latte the cause of the money woes of North Americans?
 Of course not!
 However, two people doing that every day spend $3,000 in a year.
 Add in the other extravagances and you have a great deal of money that could be better used to create an emergency fund or for proper insurance, retirement savings or children’s education savings.